opentext/storyteller/docs/wasm/index.md

 ## Technical Details

+Our goal is to prepare a POC of building our source code to *WebAssembly*.
+It consists of several tasks:

+- Make our source code compilable by clang compiler
+- Prepare an environment able to compile a complex *C++* project to *WebAssembly*
+- Update our build systems (*CMake*) to support *WebAssembly* toolchain

+### Port our code under clang

+The good news is that we managed to compile `coreplatform`, `codebase` and `docplatform` repositories with *clang 4.0* and *clang 6.0* compilers even both in `-std=c++14` and `-std=c++1z` compilation mode and succesfully run the full set of 6000+ docplatform regression tests.
+The source code modification are available in `pfi01/develop/clang` git branches.

+### Prepare WebAssembly environment and Toolchain

-As soon as everyone agreed on a common approach, two parallel efforts begun:
+As soon as all "Big companies* agreed on a common approach, two parallel efforts had begun:

 1. There is a temporary hack able to create WebAssembly from asm.js - the [asm2wasm](https://github.com/WebAssembly/binaryen/blob/master/src/asm2wasm.h), part of